SPLC urges Alabama school district to end policies pushing out Black students Feature

 [subtitle]Action Expected July 18[/subtitle] Special to Outlook from the Trice Edney News Wire The Southern Poverty Law Center has urged school officials in Dothan, Alabamaq to change its discipline policies after an SPLC investigation revealed that African-American students overwhelmingly receive harsh discipline that needlessly pushes them out of school for

-Howard University offers rebates to students who graduate on time Feature
+Howard University offers rebates to students who graduate on time Education

 Howard University offers rebates to students who graduate on time